What is a Silver Alloy?

 Can Silver Be Alloyed With Palladium?

-Yes, silver and palladium can be alloyed together.
+Yes, silver can be alloyed with palladium.
 Palladium-silver alloys have been used for many years (since the mid-1970s), particularly in electrical contacts and dental applications, and are known to offer a more economical alternative to gold alloys.

 Common compositions include 55-60% palladium, 28-30% silver, with additions of indium and/or tin, or a lower palladium (50-55%) with higher silver (35-40%) content, also with tin and little to no indium.